hemanthkini/cs476a-homework3/README.md

 Polyphonic (four-voice) wind synth, morphing between a clarinet and a flute, with pressure, breath, and an additional control for each.
 Contains very ugly, repetitive C++ GUI code, but sounds and looks decent.

-Design-wise, I continued using my Iron-inspired look.
+Design-wise, I continued using my Tron-inspired look.

 Hemanth Kini (hkini@stanford.edu)